Using Lambda's Managed Slurm#

 Accessing the MSlurm cluster#

-The MSlurm cluster is initially configured with a single user account: ubuntu
+The MSlurm cluster is initially configured with a single user account: ubuntu.

 This account is pre-configured with the SSH key provided during the 1CC